kpslp/developer.gov.sg/collections/_products/categories/productivity-tools/crowdtasksg/overview.md

 CrowdTaskSG seeks to encourage more individuals to voluntarily step forward to actively support the process of creating a better place.
 It offers various opportunities for citizens to share their opinions and feedback with government agencies.

-Working and co-creating with interested citizens help government agencies to improve their services and products – by tapping on citizens' expertise to solve problems and involving the public early in product or policy creation, while enriching the experience of citizens as they contribute by carrying out the tasks and activities.
-For example, citizens may earn virtual coins through completing tasks on CrowdTaskSG, and redeem these virtual coins for vouchers.
+Working and co-creating with interested citizens help government agencies to improve their services and products, for example, by tapping on citizens' expertise to solve problems and involving the public early in product or policy creation – while enriching the experience of citizens as they contribute by carrying out the tasks and activities.

 The use of [MyInfo](products/categories/digital-identity/myinfo/){:target="_blank"} for citizens allows for personalised tasks.
 For example, agencies can opt to select parents for surveys related to childcare or early childhood education.